home / Homewares

 Where to buy the ‘wavy’ Ultrafragola mirror dominating the interiors space

-Thanks to the fluctuating nature of social media, we have seen many interior trends come and go.
+Thanks to the fast-paced nature of social media, we have seen many interior trends come and go.
 Some, have remained in the zeitgeist for more than a season; while others have outstayed their welcome before you even have a chance to hunt said trend (or an excellent replica) down.
-But the one's that truly make their mark are the decor pieces that have outlived decades, only to conjure the same intrigue they did years ago with a new generation.
-One of the few that has attained this enduring power is the Ultrafragola mirror, aka. 'wavy mirror', arguably the most sought-after collectable items on the internet.
+But the ones that truly make their mark are the decor pieces that have outlived decades, only to conjure the same intrigue they did years ago with a new generation.
+One of these is the Ultrafragola mirror, known in short as the 'wavy mirror', and arguably the most sought-after collectable items on the internet.
 Although you might be seeing it everywhere on your feed, hunting down where to buy a Ultrafragola mirror is not so simple.

 View this post on Instagram